More malware spam campaigns

 We strongly recommend always updating the operating system and the software you use to reduce the risk of malware infections.

 We at Emsisoft are constantly improving our products, and are committed to delivering the best malware protection.
 A few weeks ago we released the new Emsisoft Anti-Malware 6.5 which includes a new feature that is highly relevant to this spam topic – an email scanner that is fully integrated with Microsoft Outlook and scans incoming and outgoing email attachments.
-You can find more details about all the new features of Emsisoft Anti-Malware 6.5 here.Fraud attempts on social networks How Facebook scams work
+You can find more details about all the new features of Emsisoft Anti-Malware 6.5 here.Fraud attempts in social networks: How Facebook scams work